Odoo Docker Deployment: Production Guide

 Scaling Considerations

 As your Odoo deployment grows, you will need to scale resources.
-For detailed performance optimization techniques, here are key considerations for production scaling:
+For detailed performance optimization techniques, here are considerations for production scaling:

 Horizontal Scaling with Workers